An Efficient Algorithm for Permutation Iteration Using a Singly Linked List: Introduction

 Although illustrating the algorithm with a list as short as length 4 may not fully reveal the pattern it follows, it does provide an opportunity to observe the proximity between consecutive permutations: { }

 The algorithm's skeleton is presented as pseudocode, followed by a proof of its correctness, primarily by demonstrating that each new element inserted at the working point was previously unused.
-We then analyze the distance between consecutive permutations, measured using a relevant metric.
+We then analyze the distance between consecutive permutations, measured using a relevant metric, proving it to be near-optimal.
 Finally, we address implementation details and reference a working Lisp version of the algorithm.
 Lisp was chosen for its two key features: native support for singly linked lists and the mutability of its data structures.